Douglas H. Mitchell

-This native Calgarian attended Colorado College and graduated with a B.A. in Business Administration before obtaining his LL.B. from the University of British Columbia Law School.
+Doug Mitchell graduated with a B.A. in Business Administration from Colorado College before obtaining his LL.B. from the University of British Columbia Law School.

-Mr. Mitchell played football for UBC and later professionally for the BC Lions of the Canadian Football League.
-Since that time, he has served as a member of the NHL Board of Governors and as Commissioner of the CFL in the 1980s.
-He created and serves as Chairman of the Canadian Athletic Foundation which administers the annual BLG Awards honoring Canadian university athletes.
-He is currently Chair of the Calgary Sports Tourism Authority.
-He is also a co-owner of the Canadian Football League’s Calgary Stampeder Football Club, and a member of the CFL Board of Governors.
-He also serves as Chairman of McLaren Foundation and is Chairman of the Board of Participaction Canada.
+Mitchell played football for UBC and the BC Lions of the Canadian Football League.
+He was a member of the NHL Board of Governors and Commissioner of the CFL, and now is on their Board of Governors.
+He created and serves as Chairman of the Canadian Athletic Foundation, is Chair of the Calgary Sports Tourism Authority, and is a co-owner of the CFL’s Calgary Stampeders.